 Claims EDI Implementation Overview

 There are a number of facets to the actual implementation of EDI.
-We will be implementing EDI in two parts – the process to receive the First Report of Injury (FROI), or current Form 122, then the process to receive Subsequent Reports of Injury (SROI).
+We will be implementing EDI in two parts – the process to receive the First Report of Injury (FROI), then the process to receive Subsequent Reports of Injury (SROI).

 The Industrial Accidents Division is pleased to announce that after careful consideration it has chosen to authorize all four EDI service vendors that bid on RFP PR12028 to offer their services to our trading partners.
-Additional contact information will be provided after authorization contracts are signed.
-The authorized firms are:
+The authorized firms, and their designated contacts, are:

 10639 Welch Road